stephanlin/java-notes/README.md

 });
 ```

+NOTE: In Java, Array.sort(someArray) uses Mergesort if someArray consists of Objects, Quicksort if someArray consists of primitives.
+Because Quicksort is faster but not stable, Mergesort is stable (won't reorder elements that are equal).

 ## Autoboxing and Unboxing
 If Java code expects a wrapper type and gets a primitive, it is autoboxed.
 ```java